christianrondeau/GoToWindow/PLUGINS.md

         }
     }

-You will also need a `IGoToWindowSearchResult` implementation that will define the list entry to show, and what to do when it is selected.
+Note the `IGoToWindowSearchResult`.
+You must implement your own to define what user control to show, how to filter it and what to do when it is selected.
 Here is an example implementation:

     public class MySearchResult : IGoToWindowSearchResult
     {